 - Live chat: This view is not filtered.
 It shows all chat messages as they come in.

-Note: Live streams that are trimmed in the video editor will not have Chat replay.
+Note: Live streams that are edited in the video editor will not have chat replay.
+This applies to all types of edit functions applied.

 Live chat badges